ScottJBricker/MotionController/README.md

 - **License:** GPL v3 or Commercial
 - **Description:** This library by Mike McCauley is available under either the GPL v3 or a commercial license.
 For open source use, the GPL v3 applies, which requires that you distribute your application's source code under the same license when distributing the application.
 For proprietary use, a commercial license must be obtained.

 For more details on these licenses, please see the `LICENSES.txt` file included with this project.
-Long licenses are stored in the `Long Licenses` directory.
+Extended licenses and any whom are not defined in `LICENSES.txt` are stored in the `Extended Licenses` directory.

 ### Source Code